Amos47/2400/Chapter5/Ch05_Basics.md

 Life Logging and the Quantified Self (TK)  https://en.wikipedia.org/wiki/Lifelog also: http://mashable.com/2014/03/20/lifelogging-experiment/ also: http://www.computerworld.com/article/2499169/enterprise-applications/is-the--quantified-self--movement-just-a-fad-.html and for the negative, see: http://www.computerworld.com/article/3048497/personal-technology/lifelogging-is-dead-for-now.html

-Listen to the first 2.00 minutes of <a class="underlined-link" href="http://www.cbc.ca/radio/ideas/big-data-part-2-1.3658439" target="_blank">this podcast.</a> on big data, security and privacy.
+Listen to the first 2:00 minutes of <a class="underlined-link" href="http://www.cbc.ca/radio/ideas/big-data-part-2-1.3658439" target="_blank">this podcast.</a> on big data, security and privacy.

 Algorithms go here?
 Marketing algorithms also?
 ### Algorithms

 If you are in BUSI 2400, you will have already (or will soon) be learning the fundamentals of programming.
 You may already be an accomplished coder and, if so, you know a good algorithm when you see one.
 For those new to the field, let's define what we mean.
-A simple Google search of the term yields the following: "A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer."
+A simple Google search of the term yields the following: An algorithm is "A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer."
 So algorithms are technology, broadly defined.
 They are a set of rules or procedures, collected together and tested and which produce a quantifiable and expected result.

 Thus when Twitter reports what's *Trending*, they are reporting the results obtained by applying an algorithm to their tweet data.
 When I think of what's trending on Twitter, I think of what's most popular at the moment.
 What hash tag is most prevalent (most frequently occurring) over the past minute or 5 minutes or hour.
 But it's more complex than that, according to Twitter.